Unknown City Dwellers. A Report on Free-Living Rats

 • Raised public awareness about the suffering of calves

-With support from the Mushika Foundation, Nevidimi Zhivotni can continue its advocacy and educational efforts, bringing Bulgaria closer to the day when calf cages will be banned.
+With support from the Mushika Foundation, which donated €15,000, Nevidimi Zhivotni can continue its advocacy and educational efforts, bringing Bulgaria closer to the day when calf cages will be banned.
 Success in this country could accelerate changes across the entire European Union.

 Like Open Cages, Nevidimi Zhivotni is part of Anima International, which operates in Poland, Bulgaria, the United Kingdom, France, Denmark, and Norway.